Hand-Under-Hand and Hand-Over-Hand Instruction for Blind Babies

 Most children need multiple demonstrations of a new task to learn it.
-Since your child may not be able to see another person doing a task clearly or at all, the only demonstration she may receive is the one she feels through the use of hand under hand or hand over hand.
+Because your child may not be able to see another person doing a task clearly or at all, the only demonstration she may receive is the one she feels through the use of hand-under-hand or hand-over-hand.
 Be patient and give her many opportunities to practice a new skill when you are using either technique.

-When you use the hand under hand technique, your hands perform the activity while your child's hands rest on top of yours—in this way, your child can feel what your hands are doing.
-If the activity is new to your child and she is hesitant to try it, she may feel more secure touching your hands rather than the unknown object or activity.
-Also, because her palms are on your hands, she'll be able to focus her energy on feeling the movements of your hands.
-She may also feel more comfortable and in control because she can freely remove her hands is she wants to.
+When you use the hand-under-hand technique, your hands perform the activity while your child’s hands rest on top of yours—in this way, your child can feel what your hands are doing.
+If the activity is new to your child, and she is hesitant to try it, she may feel more secure touching your hands rather than the unknown object or activity.
+Also, because her palms are on your hands, she’ll be able to focus her energy on feeling the movements of your hands.
+She may also feel more comfortable and in control because she can freely remove her hands if she wants to.
 As you perform the activity, verbally describe what you are doing with your hands.

-When you use the hand over hand technique to help your child do an activity, you place your hands over your child's hands.
+When you use the hand-over-hand technique to help your child do an activity, you place your hands over your child’s hands.
 Your child is the one who is touching the materials, and your hands guide her as she manipulates the materials to complete the activity.
-As you find she is able to do small parts of the activity, you can lessen the support your hands are providing by either pulling your hands away or moving them to her wrist or arm—in that way, your hands are ready to come back and lend support if she needs assistance.
+As you find she is able to do small parts of the activity, you can lessen the support your hands are providing by either pulling your hands away or moving them to her wrist or arm.
+This way, your hands are ready to come back and lend support if she needs assistance.